AmyWorkspace/hxchen/_pages/about.md

   - /about.html
 ---

-I am currently serving as an Assistant Professor in the [Internet of Things Thrust](https://hkust-gz.edu.cn/academics/hubs-and-thrust-areas/information-hub/internet-of-things/) at the [Information Hub](https://hkust-gz.edu.cn/academics/hubs-and-thrust-areas/information-hub/) of the [Hong Kong University of Science and Technology (Guangzhou)](https://www.hkust-gz.edu.cn/).
+I am currently serving as an Assistant Professor in [Internet of Things (IoT) Thrust](https://hkust-gz.edu.cn/academics/hubs-and-thrust-areas/information-hub/internet-of-things/), Information Hub, [Hong Kong University of Science and Technology (Guangzhou)](https://www.hkust-gz.edu.cn/).
-Before joining HKUST-GZ, I worked as a Researcher at Huawei Hong Kong Research Center from October 2020 to August 2023.
-I received my Ph.D. degree in Computer Science and Engineering from the Hong Kong University of Science and Technology in August 2020, under the supervision of [Prof. Qian Zhang](https://www.cse.ust.hk/~qianzh/).
-I obtained my B.S. degree in Computer Science and Technology from Shanghai Jiaotong University in 2015.
+Before joining HKUST(GZ), I worked as a Researcher at Huawei Hong Kong Research Center (HKRC) from 2020 to 2023.
+I received my Ph.D. degree in Computer Science and Engineering from Hong Kong University of Science and Technology (HKUST) in 2020, under the supervision of [Prof. Qian Zhang](https://www.cse.ust.hk/~qianzh/).
+I obtained my B.S. degree in Computer Science and Technology from Shanghai Jiao Tong University in 2015.

 My Chinese name and its pronunciation are
 <ruby>